First Wind Farm in Germany

-The transformer platform and the extra weight added by the ice cone have made it necessary to use a fail-safe assembly developed by ISC, between the intermediate piece and the monopile.
+The substation platform and the extra weight added by the ice cone have made it necessary to use a fail-safe assembly developed by ISC, between the intermediate piece and the monopile.
 This is designed with a conical overlap with density grout so that a possible failure will ensure that the steel cone will be clamped on the lower part of the pipe in the event of a minor sinking.

-ISC has carried out the layout and detailed design of the transformer platform’s foundation and intermediate piece as well as all pipeworks, J-tubes, boat landing and the concrete ice cone.
+We have carried out the layout and detailed design of the transformer platform’s foundation and intermediate piece as well as all pipeworks, J-tubes, boat landing and the concrete ice cone.
 In addition, ISC has designed a sea transport retention and lifting device for the monopile and intermediate piece.

-ISC has also managed fire safety installations and prepared project approvals for certification by Germanisher Lloyd (GL Oil & Gas).
+We have also managed fire safety installations and prepared project approvals for certification by Germanisher Lloyd (GL Oil & Gas).
 The construction is approved and verified by the German Prüfer and GL Oil & Gas.
 The latest updated version of CATIA 3D software has been used for the design.